 Describe your ideal company, location, and job.

-Ans: For me, an ideal company is one where I show up every day and feel myself contributing, knowing that I am playing a role in the success of the company.
+Ans: For me, an ideal company is one where I show up every day and feel myself contributing, knowing that I am playing a role in the company’s success.
 My ideal company depends on me so that I am motivated to work hard and complete my tasks.
-Also, my ideal company offers products and solutions that I believe in and has a long term plan for success.
+Also, my ideal company offers products and solutions that I believe in and has a long-term plan for success.